On the $8$-rank of narrow class groups of $\mathbb{Q}(\sqrt{-4pq})$, $\mathbb{Q}(\sqrt{-8pq})$, and $\mathbb{Q}(\sqrt{8pq})$: Algebraic Criteria for the -rank

-In other words, the field $L_1$ cannot be contained in an unramified $C_8$-extension $M_1/K$ unless $L_1$ is totally real, i.e., unless $L_1/K$ is unramified also at the infinite places. \\\\ We summarize the results of this section in the following proposition. \begin{prop} Let $d\in\{-4, 8\}$, and let $p$ and $q$ be prime numbers satisfying \eqref{pqcong} and \eqref{pqjac}.
+In other words, the field $L_1$ cannot be contained in an unramified a.f.p.\ $C_8$-extension $M_1/K$ unless $L_1$ is totally real, i.e., unless $L_1/K$ is unramified also at the infinite places.
+We summarize the results of this section in the following proposition. \begin{prop} Let $d\in\{-4, -8, 8\}$, and let $p$ and $q$ be prime numbers satisfying \eqref{pqcong} and \eqref{pqjac}.
 Let $w$ and $z$ be primes in $\ZZd$ satisfying \eqref{wzconditions}.
 Let $\alpha$ and $x$ be defined as in \eqref{alpha}.
 Suppose $\alpha$ satisfies \eqref{split2}.
 Furthermore, if $d = 8$, also suppose $x$ satisfies \eqref{xpos}.
-Then there is an unramified $C_8$-extension of $\QQ(\sqrt{dpq})$ containing $\QQ(\sqrt{d}, \sqrt{pq})$ if and only if
+Then there is an unramified a.f.p.\ $C_8$-extension of $\QQ(\sqrt{dpq})$ containing $\QQ(\sqrt{d}, \sqrt{pq})$ if and only if

 Consequently, under the assumptions above, if the equality above holds, then

 \end{prop}